Liquidity and leverage

 Segregated mandates

-• has a segregated LDI mandate, please add one entry for that mandate
+If your scheme has a single segregated LDI mandate, add one entry for that mandate.

-• has more than one such mandate (for example, with different managers), please add separate entries for each mandate
+If your scheme has more than one such mandate (for example, with different managers), add separate entries for each mandate.

 Bespoke pooled 'fund of one' mandates

-• has LDI assets that are all wrapped up into a single bespoke pooled 'fund of one' LDI mandate, please add one entry for that single pooled fund
+If your scheme has LDI assets that are all wrapped up into a single bespoke pooled 'fund of one' LDI mandate, add one entry for that single pooled fund.

-• has more than one such bespoke pooled mandate, please make separate entries for each mandate
+If your scheme has more than one such bespoke pooled mandate, make separate entries for each mandate.

 Otherwise, the overall mandate with the LDI manager will typically comprise different pooled funds with no overall fund wrapper.
 If this is the case, create a separate entry for each leveraged LDI pooled fund you invest in.

 Disregard any unleveraged funds you hold with the LDI manager.
-For example, if your LDI mandate comprises separate funds for:
+For example, your LDI mandate may comprise separate funds for:

 - leveraged nominal gilts